¹⁸ Scribbled on a map of the Alps

 the minuscule islets, full of reeds in the midst of the waters

-Even though, beneath the high grass, the earth is uneven and it locks feet, tugs on shoes, tramples toes.
+beneath the high grass, the earth is uneven and it locks feet, tugs on shoes, tramples toes.
 And under the surface’s green shine, the climbers’ grip is uncertain, for unseen stones sprout from the flowers and weeds.
 And one of them stops and will wait at the foot of the hill, meaning the other one is alone, without phone, good boots or a map.
-Their voices reach each other distorted and faint.
+Soon, their voices reach each other distorted and faint.

 Do not look down